 The Great Wall

-The Great Wall is True/False's outdoor movie screen: the massive, Shakespeare's-facing wall of the Picturehouse Theater (aka the Missouri United Methodist Church).
-Plan to join us for this free walk-up cinema on Friday and Saturday nights of the festival from 7 - 11pm.
+The Great Wall is True/False's outdoor movie screen: newly situated outside T/F’s international headquarters at 9th and Broadway.
+Plan to join us for this free walk-up cinema on Friday, Saturday, and Sunday nights of the festival from 7 to 11pm.